raimohanska/houm-esp8266-dimmer/README.md

 Dimmer software uses PWM to control brightness.
 Pin 2 is used for output.

-Use a 200 ohm resistor and a Mosfet to control the 12 volt led voltage.
+Use a Mosfet to control the 12 volt led voltage.

 You need to create a `network-settings.h` file in this folder before compiling.
 It should include the following: